Get a Quote for Right To Manage InsuranceGet Quotes

 Right to manage insurance is another name for buildings insurance for properties arranged under a right to manage (RTM) company.

 Usually in a building, such as a block of flats, individuals own and insure their own property as a leaseholder.
-The freeholder (the landlord) of the property arranges the buildings and communal area insurance.
+The freeholder (the landlord) of the property arranges the building insurance and insurance for communal areas.
 All the leaseholders are asked to contribute a percentage of the insurance costs.

 Benefits of arranging right to manage insurance